aws-solutions-library-samples/guidance-for-analytics-observability-on-aws/infra/README.md

 The backend stack provides the following components:
  * A private Amazon Opensearch domain with Fine Grained Access Control enabled and internal database users
+ * A Amazon VPC with 3 public and 3 private subnets, one per AZ, if no VPC is provided
  * An Amazon IAM Role with administrator privileges on the domain
  * An ingestion role with write permissions on logs and metrics indices in the Opensearch domain and used by the pipelines
  * User/password secrets in AWS Secret Manager for Opensearch Dashboards user and administrator
  * An Amazon KMS Key to encrypt the data in the Opensearch domain
  * An Amazon Cloudwatch Log Group to store logs from the Opensearch domain
+ * A custom resource based on AWS Lambda to configure the Opensearch domain:
+    * Configure the user and roles
+    * Create the index mappings
+    * Create the index templates
+    * Load the pre-defined dashboards

 #### CDK context Parameters
  * `TshirtSize`: [REQUIRED] define the size of the Opensearch domain to deploy.
 Possible options are XS, S, M, L, XL.